 Related Article: Top 3 Hidden Fees of Credit Card Processing.

 Pass Through Pricing: Patching the Refund Leak

 It’s much easier to see if you’re receiving interchange credits on refunds if you work with a processor that offers interchange pass through pricing.
 Unlike bundled pricing, pass-through pricing allows interchange charges and refunds to flow directly to your business.

 The processor sits on the sidelines and makes money by charging a low, fixed percentage and transaction fee instead of general qualified, mid-qualified and non-qualified rates which bundle everything together.

 The following illustration shows you how interchange pass-through functions.
 As you can see, the processor isn’t sitting in the middle of everything manipulating fees and intercepting credits.

 In this example, the interchange credits can return to the business when processing refunds.
-If you process a lot of returns at your store, making sure you're recouping the costs you paid on the transaction is crucial for your bottom line.
-Take a close look at your processing statement and determine if you're receiving the interchange credits owed to you and your business.
-If you're not, consider switching processors to one that will pass along your rightful refund money.
+If you process a lot of returns at your store, making sure you’re recouping the costs you paid on the transaction is crucial for your bottom line.
+Take a close look at your processing statement.
+Are you receiving the interchange credits owed to you?
+If you’re not, consider switching processors to one that will pass along your rightful refund money.

-If you're in the market for a new credit card processor, sign up for free here at CardFellow and receive multiple interchange pass through quotes instantly.
-We'll also help you choose the best processor from the offers that you receive.
-Best of all, we require (through a legal agreement) that processors in our marketplace pass along your interchange credits, and we monitor your statements to make sure they do.
-You'll never have to worry that your processor is pocketing money that rightfully belongs to you.
+If you’re in the market for a new credit card processor, sign up for free here at CardFellow and receive multiple interchange pass through quotes instantly.
+We’ll also help you choose the best processor from the offers that you receive.
+Best of all, we require (through a legal agreement) that processors in our marketplace pass along your interchange credits.
+We even monitor your statements to make sure they do.
+You’ll never have to worry that your processor is pocketing money that rightfully belongs to you.